Tiarles/reportlabAPI/README.md

 # reportlabAPI: an API to work with reportlab and pdfrw

+The images present in this documentation is the PDF report generated after all the codelines runs.

 ## Getting started

 First you can import some modules like: